keruzu/runbook/README.md

 ## About the Document Format
 The [Markdown format](https://www.markdownguide.org/basic-syntax/) is a low-effort way to write documentation.
-Markdown lends itself well to being stored in source code systems like `git` and `github` automatically renders the pages into HTML format for easy viewing.
+Markdown lends itself well to being stored in source code systems like `git` and `github` as they automatically render the pages into HTML format for easy viewing.

 ## Converting to Other Formats